MonaMLii/Mona-Lee-Portfolio/README.md

 GIVEN I need to show employer sample of my previous work WHEN load the portfolio
-THEN It's presented with the my's name, photo and links to sections about me, my work, and how to contact me WHEN click one of the links in the navigation
+THEN It's presented with the my name, photo and links to sections about me, my work, and how to contact me WHEN click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
 WHEN click on the link to the section about their work